 Feasibility Study for Acorn CO2 SAPLING Transport Infrastructure Project

-The Acorn CO2 SAPLING Transport Infrastructure Project is an advanced feasibility study that grows and builds out from the Acorn full chain Carbon Capture and Storage (CCS) project.
-The Acorn CCS project is a low-cost full chain industrial CCS project.
-The project commenced in May 2018 and will be completed in March 2019.
-The results of the Project will inform the Front End Engineering Design (FEED) stage of the Acorn CCS project.
+The outputs from this feasability study for the Acorn CO2 SAPLING Transport Infrastructure Project form a key element of the low-cost Acorn full chain industrial Carbon Capture and Storage (CCS) project.
+The project commenced in May 2018 and was completed in March 2019.
+The results of the Project are informing the Front End Engineering Design (FEED) stage of the Acorn CCS project.

 The Project has received funding from a number of sources including the European Commission (EC) through the Projects of Common Interest (PCI) instrument called the Connecting Europe Facility (CEF), having been publicly listed as a PCI in November 2017.
 PCIs are intended to help create an integrated EU energy market and support the EU’s energy policy objectives of affordable, secure and sustainable energy.